zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 ARM templates let you deploy groups of related resources.
 In a single template, you can create capacity reservation group and capacity reservations.
 You can deploy templates through the Azure portal, the Azure CLI, or Azure PowerShell, or from continuous integration/continuous delivery (CI/CD) pipelines.

-To associate a virtual machine scale set with Capacity Reservation Group, see below ARM Template.
+To associate a Virtual Machine Scale Set with a Capacity Reservation Group, see the following ARM template.
 Replace the resource names with your own.
-The following example creates a virtual machine scale set of SKU D2s_v3 and associates to a capacity reservation group.
+The following example creates a VM scale set of SKU D2s_v3 and associates to a capacity reservation group.